andreasorensen/Dilettante-s-Muse/README.md

 5. run `npm start` to launch the application in your default browser

-#Challenges
+## Challenges
--deleting art pieces from saved page
+- deleting art pieces from saved page

 ## TECHNOLOGIES USED
 <div align="center">